nilupul-madhusanka/smart-city-route-planner/Readme.md

 	- Prevents duplicates.

 2) Remove a location
-	- Confirms before deleting and removes all incident roads.
+	- When deleting it, remove all incident roads.
 	- Notifies if the location doesn’t exist.

 3) Add a road between locations